Advertiser Disclosure

 • Flexible Repayment Schedule.
 M1 Borrow loans have flexible repayment terms — you can pay off your loan as quickly or deliberately as you wish, although you’ll pay less interest overall with prompt repayment, of course.

-For $125 per year after a one-year free trial, M1 Plus delivers these additional features:
+For $95 per year, M1 Plus delivers these additional features:

 • Two Daily Trading Windows.
 M1 Plus adds a second daily trading window, presenting another opportunity to fill scheduled orders and increasing the chances of filling those orders at a favorable market price.